 Attendance – why is it important?

-DECD has set a target for attendance of 95% by 2016.
+DECD has set a target for attendance of 93%.
 Some families will assume this is normal attendance others may be surprised by the target.
 Let’s look at some figures:

 Looking at it another way:

 Days per Term Off

 Victor Harbor High School is committed to working with families to improve attendance.

 The school uses a Learner Management System (Daymap) which calculates attendance from all lessons (not just mentoring).

 It also allows teachers to publish lesson outlines and tasks on the program.

 All students have access to their own information on the system.

 Students have remote access to the system which will allow students (and families) to see this from home.